nftPower88/nft-marketplace/README.md

 ## Setup

-Switch to the bcgru branch:
+Switch to the dev branch:

-`git checkout bcgru`
+`git checkout dev`

-You can clone bcgru directly via:
+You can clone dev directly via:

-`git clone --branch bcgru git@github.com:QueendomDAO/nft-marketplace.git`
+`git clone --branch dev git@github.com:QueendomDAO/nft-marketplace.git`

 Initialize the environment by creating a conda environment: